tomhodgins/responsive.style/src/theory/useful-tests-for-js-powered-styling.md

+---
-# Useful Tests for JS-Powered Styling
+title: Useful Tests for JS-Powered Styling
+keywords: JS tests, responsive features, query conditions, container queries, element queries
+---

 This page is filled with JavaScript-based tests that are useful for styling, whether it's trying to target selectors CSS can't normally reach, or trying to use element queries or container queries check out the list below for tests that can be used with the CSS reprocessors like [EQCSS](https://github.com/eqcss/eqcss), [JS-in-CSS](https://github.com/tomhodgins/js-in-css), [Selectory](https://github.com/tomhodgins/cssplus#selectory-a-selector-resolver), [reproCSS](https://github.com/tomhodgins/reprocss), and more!